Ontraport/PilotPress/readme.txt

 * Invalid login inputs on custom login pages now stay at the custom login page, forgotten password function does not cause accounts to go out of sync

 == Upgrade Notice ==

+= 1.9.1 =
+* Bug fixes to address issue of empty array throwing warning in category protection

 = 1.9 =
 * Adding category protection to PilotPress